bertbesser/dvc-deps-management/blog-article.md

 ## <a name="createplayground"></a>DVC dependency management: Creating the playground

-As for the original walkthrough, [the GitHub repository](https://github.com/bbesser/dvc-deps-management) for the post you are reading now provides a readily usable working environment.
+As for the original walkthrough, <a href="https://github.com/bbesser/dvc-deps-management" rel="noopener noreferrer" target="_blank">the GitHub repository</a> for the post you are reading now provides a readily usable working environment.
 In this environment, you can interactively create the playground number classifier project (or let a script perform all actions for you).
 Compared to the original walkthrough, the following extensions were implemented.
 First, the playground project is pushed to GitHub so that it can easily be referenced as a DVC dependency.
 Secondly, the playground's DVC cache is now pushed to a remote in an Amazon S3 bucket, so that binary data (e.g. trained models) can also be accessed from the internet.

-To prepare the working environment (see the following code block), clone [the GitHub repository](https://github.com/bbesser/dvc-deps-management), change into the cloned directory, and start the working environment using `./start_environment.sh bash`.
+To prepare the working environment (see the following code block), clone <a href="https://github.com/bbesser/dvc-deps-management" rel="noopener noreferrer" target="_blank">the GitHub repository</a>, change into the cloned directory, and start the working environment using `./start_environment.sh bash`.
 You will be 'logged in' to a newly created container.
 From the prompt in the container, configure variables at the top of the file `/home/dvc/scripts/walkthrough_extended.sh` to match your GitHub repository and S3 bucket, where both must be empty and writable.
 (Details of the bucket configuration are discussed in section [Configuring the S3 remote](#s3remote).)